Resource Marginal Problems

-Returning to marginal problems, notice that several other interesting variants have also been explored.
-For instance, the entanglement properties of a global pure state can be deduced~\cite{Walter2013} from the spectrum of its single-party density matrices.
-Even without the pure-state assumption, the nonlocality (and hence entanglement) of certain $N$-body systems can be certified~\cite{Tura2014} using {\em only} its two-body marginals.
-In fact, certain marginal information may already be sufficient~\cite{Bancal2012,Barnea2013} to certify the nonlocality of some {\em other} subsystems (see also~\cite{Coretti2011}).
-Inspired from the success of a resource-theoretic framework, it is natural to wonder if one can explore different variants of marginal problems within a single mathematical framework.
-In particular, could one arrive at some general conclusions without first specifying the resource of interest?
-Here, we answer these questions in the positive by providing a general framework that recovers, e.g., the marginal problems for quantum states (channels), and the incompatibility problem that naturally arises from a resource theory.
+Although marginal problems and resource theories are seemingly unrelated, several recent developments have made clear that it is fruitful to consider them {\em simultaneously}.
+For instance, the entanglement properties of a global pure state can be deduced from the spectrum of its single-party density matrices~\cite{Walter2013}.
+Even without the pure-state assumption, the nonlocality (and hence entanglement) of certain $N$-body systems can be certified using {\em only} its two-body marginals~\cite{Tura2014}.
+In fact, certain marginal information may already be sufficient to certify the entanglement~\cite{Tabia} and nonlocality of some {\em other} subsystems~\cite{Bancal2012,Barnea2013} (see also Ref.~\cite{Coretti2011}).